g0tMarks/Mechanical-Keyboard-PCB/README.md

 ![image](https://github.com/g0tMarks/Mechanical-Keyboard-PCB/assets/37822503/c7ff9430-a117-468f-b437-9648ee772f48)

-Let’s do the same with the D+/D- and RESET pins.
+Let’s do the same with the D+/D-.

 The next pin to wire is HWB.
 HWB is forced to GND with a pull down to make sure the MCU will boot with the boot-loader (refer to the data-sheet for more details).
 Create a R_small symbol for the resistor (we’ll use R_small symbols for all other resistors), then wire it like this: